vacp2p/rfc/content/docs/rfcs/64/README.md

-If a message has a timestamp deviating by more than `20` seconds either into the past or the future when compared to the relay node's internal clock, the relay node MUST _ignore_ the message.
+If a message has a timestamp deviating by more than `20` seconds either into the past or the future when compared to the relay node's internal clock, the relay node MUST _reject_ the message.

 #### Free bandwidth exceeded